pitizzzle/physics-simulations-balls/level-2-accelerated-motion.md

 ## goal
-+ Let an initially stationary ball accelerate by simulating the push of a random but constant force (like a gravity force).
++ Let an initially stationary ball accelerate by simulating the push of a random but constant force.

 <br>